Divorce admin… Is divorce difficult because of the admin?

 Tip: You can use the natural break of six weeks and one day to agree and finalise your financial and children’s arrangements.
 This means you can start the divorce admin and legal processing before you have completed finalised negotiations.
 This saves time.

-Divorce Finalised (approx. 2 weeks)
+Divorce finalised (approx. 2 weeks)

 Tip: Finally, make sure you write a new will so you can reflect your new single status.

-If you have any questions, or would like some support, please book a free 15-minute call with one of our experts here.
+If you have any questions or would like some support, please book a free 15-minute consultation with one of our experts here.

 Start your amicable divorce journey